Air India Flight 245: Accident

+Aftermath

-Some mail on board the flight was recovered after the crash and was annotated with "Retardé par suite d'accident aerien" ("delayed due to aviation accident"); further items of mail were found in 1951 and 1952.
+Some mail on board the flight was recovered after the accident and was annotated with "Retardé par suite d'accident aérien" ("delayed due to aviation accident"); further items of mail were found in 1951 and 1952.

 On 8 June 1978, a patrol of the French mountain police found letters and a sack at the foot of the Bossons Glacier.
 Recovered were 57 envelopes and 55 letters (without envelopes) and all but eight letters were forwarded to their original addressees.

-Sixteen years after the crash, Air India Flight 101 crashed in almost exactly the same spot under similar circumstances.
+Sixteen years after the accident, Air India Flight 101 crashed in almost exactly the same spot under similar circumstances.

+In 2008 one of the engines from the crashed flight was discovered.
 In September 2013, a climber discovered a cache of jewelry that is believed to have been aboard one of these two flights.